4.2 Administration and governance

 Top-level authority responsible for social inclusion of young people

 The Ministry of Health and Social Affairs (Socialdepartementet) is in charge of youth policy.
-The Swedish Agency for Youth and Civil Society (MUCF) works to ensure that the objectives of youth policy will be achieved.
+The Swedish Agency for Youth and Civil Society (MUCF) works to ensure that the objectives of youth policy are achieved.
 Various government agencies share the responsibility for social inclusion of young people, each within their sectoral responsibilities.
 More information can be found in section 1.4, Youth policy decision-making.

 Main actors